Learn how to make a sourdough starter from scratch with step by step instructions and day by day pictures!

 Fed the same as the previous evening.

-I baked the first loaf of bread with this new starter, and it turned out beautifully!
+I baked a loaf of bread for the first time with this new starter, and it turned out beautifully!

 I fed my starter for a few more days to build its strength before putting it to rest in the fridge.